Manual handling of loads

-Manual handling of loads (MHL), manual material handling (MMH) involves the use of the human body to lift, lower, carry or transfer loads.
+Manual handling of loads (MHL) or manual material handling (MMH) involves the use of the human body to lift, lower, carry or transfer loads.
 The average person is exposed to manual lifting of loads in the work place, in recreational atmospheres, and even in the home.
 To properly protect one from injuring themselves, it can help to understand general body mechanics.

-Manual Handling of Materials- Hazards and Injuries
+Hazards and injuries

 Manual handling of materials can be found in any workplace from offices to heavy industrial and manufacturing facilities.
-Often times, manual material handling entails tasks such as lifting, climbing, pushing, pulling, and pivoting, all of which pose the risk of injury to the back and other skeletal systems which can often lead to Musculoskeletal Disorders.
-Musculoskeletal disorders can be defined as “Musculoskeletal disorders often involve strains and sprains to the lower back, shoulders, and upper limbs.”
-According to a Department of Labor study published in 1990, back injuries accounted for approximately 20% of all injuries in the workplace which accounted for almost 25% of the total workers compensation payouts.
+Often times, manual material handling entails tasks such as lifting, climbing, pushing, pulling, and pivoting, all of which pose the risk of injury to the back and other skeletal systems which can often lead to musculoskeletal disorders (MSDs).
+Musculoskeletal disorders can be defined as often involving strains and sprains to the lower back, shoulders, and upper limbs.
+According to a U.S. Department of Labor study published in 1990, back injuries accounted for approximately 20% of all injuries in the workplace which accounted for almost 25% of the total workers compensation payouts.

 To better understand the potential injuries of manual handling of materials, we must first understand the underlying conditions which can cause the injuries.
 When an injury occurs from manual handling of materials, it often is a result of one of the following underlying condition(s).